lysiak-yevhenii/c_graphics_SDL/README.md

     for each pixel do:
       compute viewing ray
-      find first object hit by ray and its sirface normal n set puxel color to value computed from hit point, light , and n
+      find first object hit by ray and its surface normal n set puxel color to value computed from hit point, light , and n